 Whilst differences can sometimes create uncomfortable situations for those not used to them they can also be used to the advantage of both sides.

 The Chinese are more often than not friendly towards foreigners and frequently go out of their way to try and be helpful (sometimes even when you don’t need it!).
 Those who have worked in China before generally find the Chinese to be hard working and eager to learn from the experience of others.
-For young people, having completed their education at great expense to their family, there is often a lot riding on their shoulders and the drive to succeed is high.
+For young people, having completed their education at great expense to their families, there is often a lot riding on their shoulders and the drive to succeed is high.

 When beginning any sort of business in China, it’s often wise to partner with a company which already has a presence there.
-While government departments and state owned enterprises are often stuck under mountains of bureaucracy, private companies are able to take far more agile approaches to meet your needs.
+While government departments and state-owned enterprises are often stuck under mountains of bureaucracy, private companies are able to take far more agile approaches to meet your needs.
 Foreign or jointly owned enterprises will have a wealth of knowledge and experience which will give you a head start.
-Partnering with them will also open doors to arranged introductions to other qualified parties, while shielding you from unscrupulous ones who might try to take advantage of your relative naivety.
+Partnering with them will also open doors to arranged introductions to other qualified parties while shielding you from unscrupulous ones who might try to take advantage of your relative naivety.
 You will also find that larger companies have established training programs designed to familiarize their own employees with western business practices and culture.

 Photo by evadedave

 The key to success in China is building relationships.
 This fundamental element of Chinese culture helps build companies for long-term success rather than short-term gain.
-While decision making can be slow compared to the west, it is thoughtful and considered.
+While decision-making can be slow compared to the west, it is thoughtful and considered.
 Because so much of an individual’s success is intertwined with the success of their personal network, they will risk less for individual gain and focus more on making the right decision for the company.
 It is the relationship that they will protect.
-In this respect it’s particularly important not to cut corners and to spend time building on them in order to make the most of your investments.
+In this respect, it’s particularly important not to cut corners and to spend time building on them in order to make the most of your investments.

 Next time we present some practical tips for how to approach cultural differences in China.